PrimeTimeTran/twitter/README.md

 * [x] User can sign out.
 * [x] User can make a new tweet.
 * [x] User is prompted to make a tweet using a custom prompt message which uses their name.
+* [x] User is prompted on how many characters their tweet is.
+* [x] User cannot make a tweet over 140 characters.
+* [x] User will see black text is tweet is under 140 characters.
+* [x] User will see a red text prompt if the tweet is 140 characters.
 * [x] User can see list of tweets.
 * [x] User can delete tweet if they are the one that made it.
 * [x] User can see who tweet was made by.